HAN-ICA-ICALAB/yii2-ica-mediafile/README.md

         ],
         ],
 ```
+3. Add the mediafile module to the bootstrap section of your config.
-3. Run the provided migration (copy it to the main migrations directory and
+4. Run the provided migration (copy it to the main migrations directory and
    run yii migrate)
-4. Create a directory mediafiles under the web directory and make it writable
+5. Create a directory mediafiles under the web directory and make it writable
    for the web server.

 ## Usage